Juducial-Candidate2

 Judicial Candidate Evaluation Committee (JCEC)

-2022 Judicial Candidate Ratings Press Release
+2024 Judicial Candidate Ratings

 • Outstanding: To be rated “outstanding,” an individual must stand at the top of his/her profession; and must rank among the very best qualified judges or lawyers available for judicial service.
 S/he must have outstanding legal ability and background, and wide experience, wisdom, intellect, insight, and impartiality.
 To be accorded this highest rating, a candidate should generally also have the breadth of vision and outlook which derives from participation in the civic, charitable, religious or political activities of the community and the work of the organized bar of other professional organizations.
 In short, s/he should be a person whose preeminence in the law and as a citizen is widely acknowledged and whose qualifications for the position are virtually unanimously hailed by judges and lawyers.